irazasyed/phpci-installer/README.md

 1) SSH into your Laravel Homestead Box (`homestead ssh`) and `cd` into Code/Projects Directory.

-2) If you're fine with the default config and don't want to make any changes, Just fire the following command:
+2) If you're fine with the default config and don't want to make any changes, Just fire the following command & jump to step 3:

 ```
 $ curl -sSL http://lk.gd/phpci-install | bash